-In addition, New Enterprise Associates 14, L.P., an existing stockholder, has agreed to purchase 500,000 shares of our common stock at the initial public offering price in a private placement that will close concurrently with this offering.
+In addition, New Enterprise Associates 14, L.P., an existing stockholder, has indicated an interest in purchasing up to approximately \$5.0 million of shares of our common stock at the initial public offering price in a proposed private placement that would close concurrently with this offering.
+This indication of interest is not a binding agreement or commitment to purchase, and we could determine to sell more, less or no shares to this stockholder and this stockholder could determine to purchase more, less or no shares in the proposed concurrent private placement.
 The underwriters will serve as placement agents for such concurrent private placement and receive a placement agent fee equal to a percentage of the total purchase price of the private placement shares, which percentage will be equal to the percentage discount the underwriters will receive on shares sold in this offering.
 The closing of this offering is not conditioned upon the closing of such concurrent private placement.